PythonLinks/Mecrisp-Ice/docs/source/cross-compiler.rst

 header-4-foldable

-:  This defines a new word, but only for the cross-compiler.
+:  Half way through the ``cross-compiler-*.fs``, ``:`` is redefined.
+It still defines a new word, but only for the cross-compiler.
+There are commands to switch between using the cross-compiler dictionary and the target dictionary.

 wordstr ( "name" -- c-addr u )   Scan ahead in the input line in order to parse the next word without removing it from the input buffer.
 Just for pretty listing file printing, nothing special happens here.